 Choosing a drafting chair ultimately comes down to two major factors: height and features.
 The allure of these chairs originates from their ability to meet a much wider range of height demands than a standard office chair.

-You should start by finding out your height requirements.
+It would be best to start by finding out your height requirements.
 The most common height for drafting desks is 37 inches, while a standard office desk is about 30 inches high.
-Your drafting table of choice should adjust to these heights, but you’ll need the proper chair to match.
+Your drafting table should adjust to these heights, but you’ll need the proper chair to match.

 Office Drafting Chair